nbargnesi/xy/docs/overview.rst

 docs
 ^^^^

-The documentation for xy resides in the *docs* directory.
+The documentation for XY resides in the *docs* directory.

 XY's documentation is managed by Sphinx_; the latest version is always available online_.